dawnington/minipin/README.md

 ### Boards and Pins

-  Users can create boards, and boards can be private or public.
+  Users can create and edit boards, and boards can be private or public.
 Private boards and their pins will not be accessible by other users.
-Boards can be edited by their users.
+The simple design allows users easy access their boards.

-  ![board]
+  ![sidebar]

   Pins can be created by adding an image through the Cloudinary widget, or added from another board.